-MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS, FORM 51-502F1 For the three-month period ended March 31, 2013
+MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS, FORM 51-502F1 For the six-month period ended June 30, 2013

-This Management's Discussion and Analysis ("MD&A") compares the financial results of Independence Gold Corp. and its wholly-owned subsidiaries, Golden Pavilion Resources Ltd. and Silver Quest Resources (US) Ltd. (collectively, "Independence" or the "Company") for the three-month period ended March 31, 2013 ("first quarter fiscal 2013") with the comparable period in 2012 ("first quarter fiscal 2012").
-This MD&A should be read in conjunction with the audited consolidated financial statements and accompanying notes for the recently completed financial year and the MD&As for all relevant periods, copies of which are filed under the Company's profile on the SEDAR website, www.sedar.com.
+This Management's Discussion and Analysis ("MD&A") compares the financial results of Independence Gold Corp. and its wholly-owned subsidiaries, Golden Pavilion Resources Ltd. and Silver Quest Resources (US) Ltd. (collectively, "Independence" or the "Company") for the three and six month periods ended June 30, 2013 ("second quarter fiscal 2013" and "first half fiscal 2013", respectively) with the comparable periods in 2012 ("second quarter fiscal 2012" and "first half fiscal 2012", respectively).
+This MD&A should be read in conjunction with the unaudited condensed consolidated financial statements for the second quarter 2013 and the audited consolidated financial statements and accompanying notes for the year ended December 31, 2012 and the MD&As for all relevant periods, copies of which are filed under the Company's profile on the SEDAR website, www.sedar.com.

 Independence was incorporated under the Business Corporations Act (British Columbia) on November 1, 2011 and commenced trading on the TSX Venture Exchange (the "Exchange") on December 29, 2011 under the symbol "IGO".
 The Company's head office and principal address is 1410 - 650 West Georgia Street, Vancouver, British Columbia, Canada, V6B 4N8.
-The Company's registered and records office is 2300 - 550 Burrard Street, Vancouver, British Columbia, Canada, Canada, V6C 2B5.
+The Company's registered and records office is 2300 - 550 Burrard Street, Vancouver, British Columbia, Canada, V6C 2B5.